Hooray! You’ve found my stop on the Spring 2015 YA Scavenger Hunt!

 Now that all the technical stuff is out of the way, I’ll introduce the author I am hosting on this hunt.

 Doesn’t that sound amazing?
 You have to put this book on your to-read list now!
-For more information about this book or to check out Patty’s other books, check out her website.
+For more information about this book or to check out J.A.
+Sounder’s other books, check out her website.
 J.A.
 Sounder’s books are always amazing.
 I wonder if she’s working on a fourth, or even a 5th.